Vega, Sweden

 Vega is a town district in Haninge Municipality, in Sweden.
 As of 2017, Vega has a population of 6,033 people.
 It is located north of Handen and is part of Stockholm.

 As of 2019, Vega is being redeveloped with more than 3,000 planned homes.
-Vega station on the Stockholm commuter rail system opened on 1 April 2019.
+Vega railway station on the Stockholm commuter rail system opened on 1 April 2019.